drbr/cookingWebsite/_posts/2012-05-12-bechamel-sauce.md

     8. Remove from heat and let sit until ready to serve.
 ---
 A core component of my Macaroni and Cheese, the recipe for this sauce was given to me by my brother, Richard Brandon.

-He provides the following note along with his recipe:
+Richard provides the following note along with his recipe:

-Also known as white sauce, Béchamel is one of the mother sauces of French cuisine and is also used in many recipes of Italian cuisine.
+*Also known as white sauce, Béchamel is one of the mother sauces of French cuisine and is also used in many recipes of Italian cuisine.
 According to [Larousse Gastronomique](http://en.wikipedia.org/wiki/Larousse_Gastronomique), the sauce is named after the "marquis de Béchamel".
 Many other sauces can be made by expanding this recipe.
 Grated cheese added brings us a Mornay sauce.
 Cooking shrimp shells in the heated milk offers extra flavor to shrimp pasta.
-Partial chicken or fish stock can be substituted for the milk.
+Partial chicken or fish stock can be substituted for the milk.*